Investigation

 Peter Weingart

-At that time working at the Institute of Science and Technology Studies, Bielefeld University
+During this time active at the Institute for Institute of Science and Technology Studies at Bielefeld University

 Prof. Dr.